zakkariyaa/color-palette/README.md

  - Colour conversions and how to handle different colour formats

 ## Improvements *(optional)*
-If i had more time i would try to improve the following things:
+If I had more time I would try to improve the following things:
 - Complete the <code>addColour</code> functionality so the changes are dynamically reflected on the page <br />
 - Refactor the codebase to use higher order function in some places instead of loops
 - Add the rest of the Coolers.co website features